ekc1m/wordlistfilter/README.md

 # wordlistfilter
- Used to filter a wordlist to a new wordlist containing only specified length words.
+ Used to filter a wordlist to a new file containing only words of specified length.

 Example: